jaywardell/TimeTravel/README.md

     /// Any calls to now() within the timeTravelBlock will report now() to be the date passed in public static func travel(to date:Date, block:@escaping timeTravelBlock)

-    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds after the current Date() public static func travel(forward timeinterval:TimeInterval, block:@escaping timeTravelBlock)
+    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds after the current Time.now() public static func travel(forward timeinterval:TimeInterval, block:@escaping timeTravelBlock)

-    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds before the current Date() public static func travel(backward timeinterval:TimeInterval, block:@escaping timeTravelBlock)
+    /// Any calls to now() within the timeTravelBlock will report now() to be timeinterval seconds before the current Time.now() public static func travel(backward timeinterval:TimeInterval, block:@escaping timeTravelBlock)

 TimeTravel maintains a stack of calls to `Time.travel()`, so if you nest one call within another, you can be assured of the proper behavior.